Data-mit-Bhaskar/pneumonia-detection-cnn/README.md

  | **Matplotlib/Seaborn**    | Visualized model performance (accuracy/loss plots, confusion matrix).      | Matches my **Power BI dashboard** work at Sakon.        |

 ---

+For a visual walkthrough of the project outputs, check out the OutputSnaps folder—I’ve compiled chronologically arranged snapshots of all key visualizations and results for easy reference! 📸📂
+---